Symbian9/qmapshack-doc-wiki/BugFeatures.md

 # Bugs & Features

+There is an issue tracker, that can be used for that kind of stuff.
+It's open to anonymous access.
+However if you register to BitBucket you will be informed when ever there is a change of your topic.
+Sometimes I will ask for more information.
+If you miss these questions and there is no feedback in a reasonable time, I will delete the request without further attention.

 ## Bugs

 If you have found a bug file a bug report on the [Issues](https://bitbucket.org/maproom/qmapshack/issues?status=new&status=open) page.
 Please make sure to provide: